 Remember your why: determination vs motivation

 So how do you keep going on those days when you really can’t be bothered?
 First up, just accept the way you feel.
 Don’t waste energy beating yourself up or feeling like a failure because you’re not some sort of positivity robot with boundless energy and an endless supply of motivation.
 Next, go back to your ‘why’.
 Remembering your why is going to help you to draw on the energy of determination.
-It’s that grit your teeth, “yes I bloomin’ well can” energy that will drive you forward.
+It’s that grit your teeth, “yes I bleating well can” energy that will drive you forward.
 Motivation is flaky as pastry.
 It’ll come and go – so don’t rely solely on it.
 Determination on the other hand?
-Learn to channel it, and your determination will be like the loaf of gluten free soda bread I failed spectacularly at baking recently: more solid than a rock.
+Learn to channel it, and your determination will be like that loaf of bread Baby Nik tried to bake recently: more solid than a rock.

 Less stick, more carrot